 Crunchy style diets are an easy alternative for pet parents who are on the go and don’t have time to portion and weigh out their dog’s food.
 Just scoop and serve, similar to kibble.

 This format will have a higher moisture content than kibble, but not by much.
 If your goal is to increase moisture content in food, then this food format may not be the solution you are looking for.

-Any dehydrated food can be rehydrated, even if it is intended to be fed as is.
+Any dehydrated or freeze-dried food can be rehydrated, even if it is intended to be fed as is.

 Just Add Water

-While not all dehydrated foods require rehydration, some do.
-Dehydrated diets will either be finely ground or a courser granola-like texture.
+Many dehydrated and freeze-dried foods require rehydration.
+They will typically be finely ground, flaked, or a courser granola-like texture.

 It is easy to store and feed, and can even be taken on the go for camping and vacations and prepped when needed.

 You can also freeze prepared dehydrated meals to have a ready to use the option when you are in a rush.

 Similar to canned diets, dehydrated formulas are easier to digest than kibbles.
 They are ideal for pet’s with sensitive stomachs, and can aid in many other systems in the body.